juanca/blog/articles/react-component-architecture.md

 Designing a useful component is easily achievable with carefully designed properties interface.

 ### leads to...
 Complexity reduction

 Presentational, decorated, behavioral, and higher-order components are powerful tools in breaking up the responsibilities of a complex user interface.
 In addition, testing is also broken up among these components.

+Having a set of simple user interface components still allows for a complex user interface.
+It also allows for easier development of new complex user interfaces.

 ### Universal design principles